cissoucr/unity-docs/docs/tools/ColabFold.md

 #### Notes:
 * `<path to directory containing MSAs>` is the same as `<path to the output directory>` used with the `colabfold_search` command.
 * `<path to output directory>` is the full path to an existing directory used to store the results.
+* When dealing with a large number of sequences, it is recommended to sort proteins into batches based on their size and submit a job to GPU nodes with smaller VRAM for those batches with shorter proteins.
+* Note that colabfold will disregard input protein sequences that have already been predicted.
+Therefore, the same batch script can be resubmitted in case a job ended before finishing and colabfold_batch will resume inference of the remaining protein sequences.

 # Full list of parameters for colabfold_search and colabfold_batch